| |

 shellac for re-finishing antiques.
 This text is designed to provide

+a thorough background in this unique product.
 To the average person, shellac has a jaded history

 of poor water and heat resistance, difficulties in application,